swiftlang/swift/docs/OptimizationTips.rst

 The Cost of Let/Var when Captured by Escaping Closures
 ======================================================

-While one may think that the distinction in between let/var is just about language semantics, there are also performance considerations.
-Remember that any time one creates a binding for a closure, one is forcing the compiler to emit an escaping closure, e.x.:
+While one may think that the distinction between let/var is just about language semantics, there are also performance considerations.
+Remember that any time one creates a binding for a closure, one is forcing the compiler to emit an escaping closure, e.g.:

 .. code-block:: swift